 The Group's Series A convertible preferred shares, Series B convertible preferred shares and Series C convertible redeemable preferred shares are participating securities as the preferred shares participate in undistributed earnings on an as-if-converted basis.
 Nonvested shares are also participating securities as they enjoy identical dividend rights as ordinary shares.
 Accordingly, the Group uses the two-class method whereby undistributed net income is allocated on a pro rata basis to each participating share to the extent that each class may share in income for the period.
 Undistributed net loss is not allocated to preferred shares because they are not contractually obligated to participate in the loss allocated to the ordinary and nonvested shares.
+All convertible preferred shares were converted to ordinary shares upon Initial Public Offerings ("IPO") in 2013.

 Diluted loss per ordinary share reflects the potential dilution that could occur if securities were exercised or converted into ordinary shares.
-The Group had convertible preferred shares, convertible redeemable preferred shares, stock options, nonvested shares and convertible notes, which could potentially dilute basic earnings per share in the future.
-To calculate the number of shares for diluted income per share, the effect of the convertible preferred shares, convertible redeemable preferred shares and convertible notes is computed using the as-if-converted method; and the effect of the stock options and nonvested shares is computed using the treasury stock method.
+The Group had convertible preferred shares, convertible redeemable preferred shares, stock options and nonvested shares, which could potentially dilute basic earnings per share in the future.
+To calculate the number of shares for diluted income per share, the effect of the convertible preferred shares and convertible redeemable preferred using the as-if-converted method; and the effect of the stock options and nonvested shares is computed using the treasury stock method.

-NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS - continued FOR THE YEARS ENDED DECEMBER 31, 2012, 2013 AND 2014

-(U.S. dollars in thousands, except share data and per share data, or otherwise noted)
+NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS - continued FOR THE YEARS ENDED DECEMBER 31, 2013, 2014 AND 2015 (U.S. dollars in thousands, except share data and per share data, or otherwise noted)